rollentube/update-ddns/README.md

 # update-ddns
-Update dynamic DNS entry over web API
+Update a dynamic DNS entry to your current public IP over the web API.

+Currently configured for entries by the german DynDNS hoster spdyn.de.